notnotdee/gocowsay/README.md

 #### Instructions

-Currently designed to work with any CLI program (like `fortune`) that can pipe its stdout into the stdin of the `gocowsay` executable.
+Currently designed to work with any CLI program (like `fortune`) that can pipe its stdout into the stdin of the `gocowsay` program.

 **To run the program within the project directory**
 ```